What are the differences between FAD and UFPLS?

-Using flexi-access drawdown you take 25% tax-free cash up front either a bit at a time or in one go.
-Under HMRC rules, for every £1 you take as tax-free cash, £3 moves to a flexi-access drawdown account.
+Using flexi-access drawdown you can usually take a 25% tax-free lump sum up front either in small chunks or in one go.
+Under HMRC rules, for every £1 you take as tax-free lump sum, £3 moves to a flexi-access drawdown account.

 So each time you take money from your pension pot, 25% of it is tax-free and you may pay tax on the other 75% of each lump sum.
 When taking your pension savings in this way your money purchase annual allowance (MPAA) is triggered the first time you make a withdrawal.
 At any time you can choose to take a different retirement option with any remaining money in your pension pot or transfer it to another provider.